UberMedic7/patched-crystal/ReadMe.txt

 -Fixed a bug where using Surf to travel through water would crash the game

--Times of day changed back again to the values bellow:
+-Times of day changed back again to the values below:
 Morning: 06:00 - 12:59
 Day: 13:00 - 19:59
 Night: 20:00 - 05:59